brevzin/cpp_proposals/xxxx_placeholders/pipelines.md

 ```
 :::

+then it looks like the placeholder is pointing to the expression that it refers to.
+Cute.
+Maybe the placeholder should be: `^_^`

 Other characters that clash with binary operators are probably too commonly used as operators to even merit consideration (like `>` or `<`, which amusingly can't even be improved by duplication, since those are still operators).

 One non-operator character is `?`.
 This would only clash when piping into a conditional expression, which as described [earlier](#conditionally-evaluated-contexts), is only valid as: